 When it comes to keeping up with the latest innovative trends, delivering world-class customer service, cutting costs, and scaling globally, businesses benefit from a rationalized application landscape.

 Our White Paper tells you on how Application Rationalization contributes to the bottom-line and the Norma Success Story shows you how that has been executed by one of our customers.

 In the following, we will guide you through six points that should serve as a guide for Application Rationalization:

 2. Secure completeness of Application Inventory

 3. Evaluate your Applications

 Foundation for Application Rationalization are maintained Applications in LeanIX.
 To find information about importing your Data into LeanIX, read our Application Portfolio Management section.

 With the Application Matrix, you get a general overview of your Application Portfolio sorted by Business Capabilities and User Groups.
 A major part of a focused Application Rationalization is a proper scoping and step-by-step enhancement of your application portfolio.
 The scoping can be functionally or based on your organization.

 You can adapt the axis by using the Configure function on the top right of the report.
-The Drill-Down will moreover give you the option to show Fact SHeets of other types, that are related to the Applications (e.g. IT-Components)
+The Drill-Down will similarly give you the option to show Fact Sheets of other IT categories that are related to the Applications (e.g. IT-Components)

 With Functional Scoping you filter those Business Capabilities you want to concentrate on and rationalize applications within them step by step.
 For example, you just want to focus on the Applications that are connected to Customer Relationship via different branches to reduce redundancies of close white-spots within your portfolio.